jhckragh/magetool/README.txt

 ### Prerequisites ###

+To run Magetool you need to have the following software installed:

+ * Python 2.6
+ * lxml

-Magetool has been tested on Python 2.6.
-To use Magetool you must have lxml[3] installed.
-On Ubuntu Linux you can install lxml through apt like so:
+On Ubuntu Linux you can install these dependencies through apt:

-    sudo apt-get install python-lxml
+    sudo apt-get install python2.6 python-lxml

 ## Example usage ##